 What are Fully Depreciated Assets?

-Fully depreciated assets mean that the assets can no longer be depreciated for accounting or tax purposes and the value of the asset that remains is of the salvage value.
-This implies that the entire depreciation is been provided in the accumulated depreciation account.
-Although they have been fully depreciated either by SLM or WDM Method taking into account the useful life of the asset, they continue to be a part of the balance sheet unless they are sold or destroyed.
+Fully depreciated assets mean that the assets can no longer be depreciated for accounting or tax purposes, and the asset's value is of the salvage value.
+It implies that the real depreciation has been provided in the accumulated depreciation account, and even though they have been completely depreciated either by SLM or WDM Method, taking into account the useful life of the asset, they continue to be a part of the balance sheet unless they are sold or destroyed.

 - An asset can become fully depreciated due to two reasons: